Research Article

 mg/kg of EAF, respectively, for an additional 28 days.
 Group IX was

-Measured parameters encompassed FSH, LH, testosterone, SOD, MDA, 8OHdG, TNF-α,
+encompassed FSH, LH, testosterone, SOD, MDA, 8OHdG, TNF-α, Caspase-3 and Bcl-2,

-Caspase-3 and Bcl-2, utilizing established methodologies.
-The results indicated
+utilizing established methodologies.
+The results indicated substantial

-gabonensis possesses antioxidative, anti-inflammatory, and anti-apoptotic
+possesses antioxidative, anti-inflammatory, and anti-apoptotic properties,

-properties, effectively mitigating lead acetate-induced reproductive toxicity
+effectively mitigating lead acetate-induced reproductive toxicity in male

-in male Wistar rats.
+Wistar rats.
 Both ethanol extract and ethyl acetate fraction showed

 dose-dependent efficacy in restoring reproductive hormones, reducing oxidative